 The unit of analysis for EIRA is a country.
-The policies taken into consideration are those formulated and implemented at the national level.
-In federal arrangements, the central government is designated as a single point of contact responsible for collecting, and processing inputs from relevant ministries/ departments on the State and municipal level.
+The policies taken into consideration are those framed and implemented at the national level.
+In federal arrangements, the central government is designated as a single point of contact responsible for collecting and processing inputs from relevant ministries/departments at State and municipal level.

-Between two to three external parties per country are chosen from a pool of experts comprising local and international law firms, legal practitioners, business councils, accounting and consulting firms, think-tanks, energy associations, chambers of commerce, international institutions and nongovernmental organisations operating in the assessed countries.
-In 2018, over 480 external parties were contacted of which 21 per cent were short-listed.
-These individuals and institutions were selected on account of their expertise, availability, and willingness to participate in the survey.
+External parties are chosen from a pool of experts comprising local and international law firms, legal practitioners, business councils, accounting and consulting firms, think-tanks, energy associations, chambers of commerce, international institutions and non-governmental organisations operating in the assessed countries.
+In 2019, over 550 external parties were contacted of which 21 per cent were selected based on their expertise, availability, and willingness to participate.
 Extensive research was conducted before the final decision.